Email MeMatthew D. Easton

 While Matt grew up in Orange County and has a strong love for the community here, he also spent two years abroad in Mexico City on a mission for his church.
 There he sincerely fell in love with the Hispanic culture and the people that so warmly welcomed him into their lives.
 He also became fluent in Spanish, which has allowed him to help clients in Southern California that do not speak English.

-Matt is also an Eagle Scout and continues to enjoy many outdoor activities including camping, snow skiing, rock climbing, and wakeboarding.
+Matt is also an Eagle Scout and continues to enjoy many outdoor activities including camping, mountain biking, snow skiing, rock climbing, waterskiing, wakeboarding, golf, and tennis.
 Matt has a strong sense of family commitment, much like his parents, and truly feels blessed to work alongside his father and brothers.
-In addition, Matt and his wife Rachel have a son named Ronan (who already has his first briefcase) and are expecting their second son, Liam, in 2015.
+In addition, Matt and his wife Rachel have two wonderful sons, Ronan and Liam.

 Areas of Practice